Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Monitoring Spam Complaints and Reports

 Companies need to track spam complaints and spam reports that come from recipients or mail servers.
-A high number of complaints often signals that users see messages as junk or irrelevant.
-This can hurt the sender's reputation and cause future emails to go straight to spam folders.
+A high number of complaints often indicates that users perceive messages as spam or irrelevant.
+This can harm the sender's reputation and cause future emails to be directed straight to spam folders.

 Most email platforms share data about complaints in their dashboards.
-Metrics like complaint rate (the percentage of contacts who mark a message as spam) are essential to review every week.
-Regular checks let teams spot problems quickly before they harm deliverability.
+Metrics such as the complaint rate (the percentage of contacts who mark a message as spam) are essential to review every week.
+Regular checks enable teams to identify problems promptly before they impact deliverability.

 To reduce spam complaints, it helps to: